Tampa Bay Buccaneers Betting Guide: Odds And Predictions

 Point total (over/under)

-The Buccaneers fielded one of the most lethal scoring offenses in the NFL coupled with one of the league’s best defenses.
-Once the offense found their stride (32.9 points per game after Week 5), Tampa Bay’s games garnered higher than league average over/unders, typically between 49 and 54 points.
-However, that mark was highly dependent on the opposing offense and its scoring capability.
+The Buccaneers fielded one of the most lethal scoring offenses in the NFL, coupled with one of the league's best defenses.
+Once the offense found its stride (averaging 32.9 points per game after Week 5), Tampa Bay's games garnered over/unders higher than the league average, typically between 49 and 54 points.
+However, that mark was highly dependent on the opposing offense's scoring capability.

 In-play and live betting

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
-Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
-For example, if the Bucs (-225) were heavily favored against the Panthers (+190) before kickoff, a payout on a $10 bet on the Bucs to win would win just $4.44.
+Odds are ever-changing during games, which can prove fruitful for sharp and prepared bettors.
+For example, if the Bucs (-225) were heavily favored against the Panthers (+190) before kickoff, a payout on a $10 bet on the Bucs to win would be just $4.44.

 However, say the Bucs fell to a big 17-3 deficit in the first half despite controlling the overall game (due to a costly turnover or special teams gaffe).
 Odds may swing in favor of the Panthers, who may be a -110 favorite at halftime.
 Taking the Bucs to come back and win the game could present plus-odds (say, +130).
 Should a bettor take Tampa Bay (+130) at halftime and the Bucs pull off the comeback, winners would win $13 instead of $4.44 (plus the initial $10 bet).